montagejs/collections/README.md

 it is shimmed.
 The default comparator uses `>` and `<` or `Object.compare` if that has been shimmed.

-Both `SplaySet` and `SplayMap` implement a `log` function which can produce NPM-style visualizations of the internal state of the splay tree.
+Both `SortedSet` and `SortedMap` implement a `log` function which can produce NPM-style visualizations of the internal state of the sorted tree.

 ```
-> set.log(SplaySet.ascii)
+> set.log(SortedSet.ascii)
   .-+ -3
   | '-- -2
 .-+ -1